haddow777/dorm/README.md

 dorm
 ==========

-An ORM for node.js built for efficiency and flexibility.
+An ORM for node.js built for efficiency and flexibility. (but for now is very alpha!)

 *Supported Databases:*
  * PostgreSQL > 8